gabysolera/project-management-frameworks/workflows/completion-standards.md

 # Delivery readiness & Completion standards
 This document defines the minimum conditions required for work to enter a sprint (Definition of ready) and the criteria that determine when work is considered complete (Definition of Done).
-These standards ensure clarity, reduce rework, and align all teams on how delivery is validated—especially when the final approval belongs to a downstream function or business-facing role.
+They ensure predictable delivery, reduce rework, and maintain quality across engineering, data/modeling, operations, and any other business-facing functions.

 ---